Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Reflects investor confidence in long-term growth

-• Positions Shopify as 7th biggest online service globally
+• Makes Shopify the 7th biggest online service globally

 Average Order Value (AOV) Distribution